-With less than a week until Thanksgiving, it seems like my email box and social media pages have been flooded with ideas, recipes, and suggestions on how to make the perfect Thanksgiving meal.
-Each article and post offers tips and suggestions on everything from the best decorations to the making of the perfect turkey with all the fixings and they all seem have one common theme — planning ahead.
+With less than a week until Thanksgiving, it seems like my email inbox and social media pages have been flooded with ideas, recipes, and suggestions for how to make the perfect Thanksgiving meal.
+Each article offers tips and suggestions for everything from the best decorations to making the perfect turkey with all the fixings, and they all seem have one common theme: planning ahead.
 Just like good planning makes for a better Thanksgiving meal, the same is true for year-end giving and December fundraising campaigns.

 What are you bringing to the table to make sure you reach your fundraising goals and maximize the support from your donors?
-Thousands of nonprofits and faith-based organizations will participate in #GivingTuesday the week after Thanksgiving and many more are gearing up for their final end-of-the-year-push for donations and contributions.
+Thousands of nonprofit organizations will participate in Giving Tuesday the week after Thanksgiving, and many more are gearing up for their final end-of-the-year push for donations.
 And guess what?
 Nonprofits receive around 30% of their donations during the last month of the year.

-Are you prepared for year-end giving and do you have all the right ingredients for a successful campaign?
-Most people don’t wait until Thanksgiving Day to plan the meal and decide what to cook; the same should be true for your year-end giving campaigns.
-There is still time to plan and implement a few good strategies for a successful year-end campaign no matter the size.
+How have you been planning for year-end giving for your organization?
+Do you have all the right ingredients for a successful campaign?
+Most people don’t wait until Thanksgiving Day to plan the meal and decide what to cook.
+The same should be true for your fundraising campaigns.
+There is still time to plan for and implement a few good strategies for a successful year-end giving campaign.

-Tell a Compelling Story and Integrate on Multiple Channels
+Tell A Compelling Story On Multiple Channels

-Leverage a Matching Gift
+Leverage A Matching Gift

-Get on the Phone
+Get On The Phone

-Make it Easy to Give
+Make It Easy To Give

 Be sure you have easy-to-access and visible links to donate on all forms of communication.
 Be clear in what you are asking people to do, and make sure there is a visible call to action.
 If you are doing direct mail, include a reply envelope.
 Also, be sure to double check that all links and donation pages are working.
 Finally, keep your messages short, clear, and to the point.